-Vista Global’s principles and measures to comply with Sanctions and to identify, mitigate, and manage Sanctions risk
+Vista Lease’s principles and measures to comply with Sanctions and to identify, mitigate, and manage Sanctions risk

-Vista Global shall also screen its transactions as to potential violations on country specific sanctions.
+Vista Lease shall also screen its transactions as to potential violations on country specific sanctions.

 The level of screening and due diligence undertaken depends on the risk profile of the particular relationship or transaction, with enhanced screening and diligence undertaken where the risks are greater.
 For example, where a relationship or transaction is with an internationally recognized individual or business in a country or countries that are not subject to Sanctions, a lower standard of diligence may be applied.
 Conversely, where a relationship or transaction is with an individual or business located in a high-risk jurisdiction, enhanced due diligence must be undertaken.

-Neither Vista Global nor any Officer shall engage in any commercial relationship or transaction that directly or indirectly involve:
+Neither Vista Lease nor any Officer shall engage in any commercial relationship or transaction that directly or indirectly involve:

-unless the contemplated commercial relationship or transaction has been screened and cleared for action in accordance with the applicable Vista Global sanction screening systems, processes and procedures that are implemented by Vista Global from time to time.
-For clarity, the fact that a country is a Sanctioned Country or a person is a national of a Sanctioned Country does not automatically mean that Vista Global or an Officer cannot engage in any commercial relationship or transaction involving any such Sanctioned Country or person; however the transaction or commercial relationship intended by Vista Global or the Officer would first need to be thoroughly screened by Vista Global to ensure that it does not breach any Sanctions related legal obligation.
-If in doubt advice should always be obtained from Compliance and Ethics at firstname.lastname@example.org or your direct supervisor immediately.
-From time to time relevant Officers shall be informed by Vista Global of those countries that are Sanctioned Countries.
-Because Sanction programs are dynamic and constantly changing, the countries that are Sanctioned Countries can change quickly; Vista Global regularly reviews the U.S., U.N. and E.U.
+unless the contemplated commercial relationship or transaction has been screened and cleared for action in accordance with the applicable Vista Lease sanction screening systems, processes and procedures that are implemented by Vista Lease from time to time.
+For clarity, the fact that a country is a Sanctioned Country or a person is a national of a Sanctioned Country does not automatically mean that Vista Lease or an Officer cannot engage in any commercial relationship or transaction involving any such Sanctioned Country or person; however the transaction or commercial relationship intended by Vista Lease or the Officer would first need to be thoroughly screened by Vista Lease to ensure that it does not breach any Sanctions related legal obligation.
+If in doubt advice should always be obtained from Compliance and Ethics at email@example.com or your direct supervisor immediately.
+From time to time relevant Officers shall be informed by Vista Lease of those countries that are Sanctioned Countries.
+Because Sanction programs are dynamic and constantly changing, the countries that are Sanctioned Countries can change quickly; Vista Lease regularly reviews the U.S., U.N. and E.U.
 Sanctions regimes, and may update the list of Sanctioned Countries at any time.

 Officers and Associated Persons must not facilitate activities by any persons, including customers and passengers, that involve Sanctioned Countries or nationals of Sanctioned Countries, including by referring such business to others persons or entities.

-If any Officer or Associated Person becomes aware of an actual or potential breach or a Sanctions regime, then he/she must notify Vista Global Compliance and Ethics at email@example.com immediately.
-Vista Global will then assess any notifications so received in the light of, amongst other things, any applicable reporting legal obligations binding Vista Global.
+If any Officer or Associated Person becomes aware of an actual or potential breach or a Sanctions regime, then he/she must notify Vista Lease Compliance and Ethics at firstname.lastname@example.org immediately.
+Vista Lease will then assess any notifications so received in the light of, amongst other things, any applicable reporting legal obligations binding Vista Lease.

 Officers and Associated Persons must read and apply this Policy and must ensure compliance with this Policy.

-The relevant Vista Global units/departments dealing with customers, passengers, suppliers and other business partners/counterparties shall screen and perform due diligence on each prospective customer, passenger, suppliers and potential business partner/counterparty.
-If there is any doubt whether screening and due diligence has been conducted with respect to any such person or entity, contact Vista Global Compliance and Ethics at firstname.lastname@example.org immediately.
+The relevant Vista Lease units/departments dealing with customers, passengers, suppliers and other business partners/counterparties shall screen and perform due diligence on each prospective customer, passenger, suppliers and potential business partner/counterparty.
+If there is any doubt whether screening and due diligence has been conducted with respect to any such person or entity, contact Vista Lease Compliance and Ethics at email@example.com immediately.

-Each Associated Person shall, without expense to Vista Global, provide access (with appropriate prior notice from Vista Global) to all relevant documents, records, systems, processes, policies and procedures in order to enable Vista Global (or its third party professional representatives) to audit and verify compliance by the Associated Person with this Policy.
-If an audit shows that an Associated Person is in breach of this Policy then the Associated Person shall, without delay, implement the necessary corrective action (if the breach can be corrected) determined by Vista Global.
+Each Associated Person shall, without expense to Vista Lease, provide access (with appropriate prior notice from Vista Lease) to all relevant documents, records, systems, processes, policies and procedures in order to enable Vista Lease (or its third party professional representatives) to audit and verify compliance by the Associated Person with this Policy.
+If an audit shows that an Associated Person is in breach of this Policy then the Associated Person shall, without delay, implement the necessary corrective action (if the breach can be corrected) determined by Vista Lease.

-Vista Global will unilaterally review this Policy on a regular basis at its absolute discretion, and will introduce revisions where necessary or appropriate.
-Vista Global may also issue addenda, guidelines and memoranda from time to time to supplement this Policy.
-The latest version of this Policy and of any addenda, guidelines and memoranda will always be available online at vistaglobal.com, and on Vista Global’s internal online systems that are effective from time to time and are accessible by all Officers.
+Vista Lease will unilaterally review this Policy on a regular basis at its absolute discretion, and will introduce revisions where necessary or appropriate.
+Vista Lease may also issue addenda, guidelines and memoranda from time to time to supplement this Policy.
+The latest version of this Policy and of any addenda, guidelines and memoranda will always be available online at Vista Lease’s website, and on Vista Lease’s internal online systems that are effective from time to time and are accessible by all Officers.
 It is the responsibility of Officers and Associated Persons to access these online systems and view the latest version of this Policy and of any addenda, guidelines and memoranda, from time to time.
-Because Sanctions regimes can change quickly and without notice, Vista Global may update this Policy at any time.
+Because Sanctions regimes can change quickly and without notice, Vista Lease may update this Policy at any time.

-For enquires or any other matter relating to this Policy, Vista Global Compliance and Ethics should be contacted at firstname.lastname@example.org.
+For enquires or any other matter relating to this Policy, Vista Lease Compliance and Ethics should be contacted at email@example.com.

-Vista Global is fully committed to developing a Speak up culture - Officers and Associated Persons should not be afraid to speak up if they think that something is wrong or needs to be fixed.
+Vista Lease is fully committed to developing a Speak up culture - Officers and Associated Persons should not be afraid to speak up if they think that something is wrong or needs to be fixed.
 Officers and Associated Persons should at all times feel comfortable sharing their views, asking questions, flagging anomalies, expressing concerns, or reporting perceived violations of this Policy.
-If an Officer or Associated Person becomes aware of any suspected or known violations of this Policy or she/he realises that Vista Global or an Associated Person performed a transaction prohibited by Sanctions, then he/she has a duty to promptly report such concerns in accordance with Vista Global’s Speak Up Procedure for Reporting Concerns Relating to Financial Matters (available online at vistaglobal.com, and on Vista Global’s internal online systems that are effective from time to time and are accessible by all Officers).
+If an Officer or Associated Person becomes aware of any suspected or known violations of this Policy or she/he realises that Vista Lease or an Associated Person performed a transaction prohibited by Sanctions, then he/she has a duty to promptly report such concerns in accordance with Vista Lease’s Speak Up Procedure for Reporting Concerns Relating to Financial Matters (available online at Vista Lease’s website, and on Vista Lease’s internal online systems that are effective from time to time and are accessible by all Officers).

-Officers and Associated Persons shall periodically, whenever requested by Vista Global, individually confirm in writing to Vista Global that he/she/it has read this Policy and agrees to comply therewith.
+Officers and Associated Persons shall periodically, whenever requested by Vista Lease, individually confirm in writing to Vista Lease that he/she/it has read this Policy and agrees to comply therewith.